RakV1342/test-markdown/README.md

 Launching Promethus-Operator
 ---
 Prometheus Operator has an expansive method of monitoring services on Kubernetes.
-To get started quickly, this guide uses [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) and its [manifest files](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/manifests).
+To get started quickly, this guide uses [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) and its [manifest](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/manifests) files.
 The manifest files help deploy a basic working model of Prometheus Operator with a simple quick command;
 ```
 kubectl create -f prometheus-operator/contrib/kube-prometheus/manifests/
 ```
-This creates several pods and services, of which ```prometheus-k8s-xx``` pods are for metrics aggregation and timestamping and ```grafana``` pods for visualization.
+This creates several pods and services, of which ```prometheus-k8s-xx``` pods are for metrics aggregation and timestamping and ```grafana``` pods are for visualization.
 An output similar to this should be seen;
 ```
 $ kubectl get pods -n monitoring
 NAME                                   READY     STATUS    RESTARTS   AGE